christophergayiuman/HuffmanEncoding/README.md

 * output_file.bin
 * text.txt

+# Javadocs
+There is a detailed javadocs found within the "Javadoc" folder within the root of the project.
+Please read it for further doccumentation

 ## Contributing
 Please feel free to contribute to this project, since this is an open source project contributions made are appreciated.
 1. Fork the Project